gabrielsp92/water-jug-challenge/README.md

 # Water Bucket Challenge

-This project was created for the Water Bucket Riddle challenge.
+This project was created for solutioning the Water Bucket challenge

 # Technologies used
 - [Typescript](https://www.typescriptlang.org/) - strongly typed programming language that builds on JavaScript